Skip to content

 Player-owned region (< 500 sectors) 0

 Players in small regions must travel to a neighbouring region — typically the Central Nexus — to access TradeDock services.
-See galaxy/generation.md for placement rules.
+See ../../SYSTEMS/galaxy-generation.md#step-95-tradedock-seeding-phase-105 for the seeding step, per-region quota, placement rules, and galaxy-wide invariants.

 Ownership